mmf1982/QTnetCDF/README.md

   (note the slider for the pixel size in the scatter plot)
   * variables can be multiplied, divided, added and subtracted before plotting, see "m" above.
-  * the scrolling wheel can be used to zoom in and out in a plot.
+  * the scrolling wheel can be used to zoom in and out of a plot.
-  * If a plot was made with button *plot symbol*, the lasso selector can be used:
+  * If a plot was made with button *plot symbol*, the lasso selector is active:
   ![Lasso Selector](/images/choose.png)

   Together with button *use idxs?* which turns into *using idxs only*, this can be used to restrict the indices in following plots, like here were values for x, y and z has been chosen: